Astrodevil/nebius-qdrant/README.md

 # Nebius-Qdrant Content Generation Platform

-A modern content generation platform that creates social media posts, articles, and demo applications using Nebius AI and Qdrant vector database.
+A modern content generation platform that creates social media posts, articles, and demo applications using Nebius AI and Qdrant Cloud vector database.
 The platform uses RAG (Retrieval-Augmented Generation) to help with social media posts, application ideas and article generation with context from uploaded documents.

 ![Landing page](./images/landing.png)